InterfaceTT/Power_BI/index.md

 # Content Directory

-Click [here](Presentation\ClassLogins.pdf) for access to class information include links and login information for the class.
+Click [here](Presentation\ClassLogins.pdf) for access to class information including links and login information for the class.

-Hyperlinks to each of the presentation slides, lab exercises are listed below.
+Below are links to each of the presentation slide decks and lab exercises.

 ## Presentations